-In 2015, excess materials such as scrap metal primarily as a result of the NSLS I Hazards Removal Project (840 tons) and electronics equipment (42.3 tons) were released to interested parties or to an off-site location.
+In 2016, excess materials not identified as radioactive, such as scrap metal electronics equipment primarily as a result of the decommissioning of the JSW and EBCO accelerators associated with the Positron Emission Tomography (PET) research group which completed operations, were released to interested parties or to an off-site location.
 All materials were surveyed, as required, using appropriate calibrated instruments and released based on DOE pre-approved authorized limits.
-There were no releases of real property in 2015.
+There were no releases of real property in 2016.